denisvr/react-photowall/README.md

 # react-photowall
-This is a project with goal to understant better concepts about React and Redux, based on Udemy course, info:
+This is a project with goal to better understant of concepts about React JS, based on Udemy course, info:

 Title: The Complete React Js & Redux Course - Build Modern Web Apps <br/>
 Instructor: Rob Percival <br/>